-At national level, results show that 26.8 percent of the population were below the poverty line.
-Further, 37.5 percent of the population in rural areas was below the poverty line while 10.6 percent of their urban counterparts in urban areas were below the poverty line.
-This implies that the poor population in rural areas would require 3.5 times as much resources as their counterparts in urban to move to the poverty line assuming there is perfect targeting.
+At national level, results show that 29.4 percent of the population were below the poverty line.
+Further, 41.3 percent of the population in rural areas were below the poverty line in 2022 relative to 11.4 percent in urban areas.
+This implies that the poor population in rural areas would require 3.62 times as much resources as their counterparts in urban to move to the poverty line assuming there was perfect targeting.

-By province, Muchinga, Luapula, Northern, and Western provinces had the largest poverty gaps at 46.9; 40.7; 38.9 and 36.8 percent, respectively.
+By province, Muchinga, Western, Luapula and Northern provinces had the largest the poverty gap ratios at 46.2; 43.7; 41.3 and 41.1 percent, respectively.
+Lusaka Province had the least poverty gap at 9.2 percent.

 However, it is important to correctly interpret these results in absolute terms.
-For instance, although the poverty gap in Muchinga (45.9%) is wider than that of Luapula Province (40.7%), in absolute terms, 616,202 persons in Luapula were below the poverty line relative to 430,681 persons in Muchinga.
-This implies that there are more poor persons in Luapula than Muchinga despite having a lower poverty gap than Muchinga and meaning one would need more resources in Luapula than Muchinga to lift the poor to the poverty line.
+For instance, although the poverty gap in Muchinga is wider than that of Luapula Province, in absolute terms, an estimated 625,286 persons in Luapula were below the poverty line relative to 424,252 persons in Muchinga.
+This implies that one would need more resources in Luapula than Muchinga to lift the poor to the poverty line.

-Analysing the poverty gap between 2015 and 2022, overall results show that the poverty gap has widened by 0.4 percentage-points to 26.8 percent in 2022 from 26.4 percent in 2015.
-While the poverty gap in rural areas has narrowed down by 2 percentage-points from 39.2 percent in 2015 to 37.5 percent in 2022, however, the poverty gap in urban has widened by the same margin from 8.5 percent in 2015 to 10.6 percent in 2022.
+Analysing the poverty gap between 2015 and 2022, overall results show that the poverty gap has widened by 3.0 percentage-points to 29.4 percent in 2022 from 26.4 percent in 2015.
+Whereas the poverty gap in rural areas has widened by 2.1 percentage-points between 2015 and 2022, the poverty gap in urban areas has widened by an extra 0.8 percentage-points to 2.9 percent between 2015 and 2022.